The honest conversation

 Accountability

-If AI gives you wrong tax or accounting advice and you act on it, you're on your own.
-If the IRS disagrees, you'll be defending that position alone — because AI won't be standing behind the work, responding to notices, or explaining the reasoning.
-Accountability doesn't exist in a chatbot.
+If AI gives you wrong tax or accounting advice and you act on it, you’re on your own.
+Accountability doesn’t exist in a chatbot.

 Some businesses may be a fit for a newer kind of platform.